rob-derosa/action-policy/README.md

 - `github-token`: leave this be :metal: - needed to access the added or modified files

-## :warning: Responding to Violations
+## :warning: Responding to Policy Violations

 Note that this action only checks to see if action violations are detected and writes that data to the `violations` output.
 In this sample, we use a downstream action to respond to any violations that occur.
 By using the `actions/github-script@v2` action, we can execute